New York hiking trail closed for over a month due to moose exhibiting "unusual behaviors"

 "Moose are large animals, and while no signs of aggression have been observed, moose can be dangerous if approached too closely," the department said.

-Signage about the trail's closure is posted at trailhead and access points.
+Signage about the trail's closure is posted at trailheads and access points.